The Big Bible Adventure – Luke 2:1-12

 The crown reminds us that the birth of Jesus is the birth of the King.
 Jesus is good news because He is the King who saves people.

-Next time we are going to meet some people who recognised this.
+Now there were some people who recognised this.

 More talks from The Big Bible Adventure can be found HERE.